electronlove/3D_Scanner/README.md

 LDR input: controlling output of Darlington through either LS1/LS2 or LED1/LED2 output: https://youtu.be/d3qYswq6j8c

-Additional Notes: Under Raspbian Stretch, the OLED does not initialize when RST pin is set to GPIO24.
-This can be changed to GPIO4 (and by using the additional header rather than the one next to SDA/SCL pinouts).
+Additional Notes: Under Raspbian STRETCH through BUSTER the OLED does not initialize when RST pin is set to GPIO24 and should use GPIO4.
+For V1 scanner boards, this would correspond to the GPIO breakout for header # J1.
+In the V2 Scanner boards, GPIO4 breakout has been moved to header J11 next to SDA/SCL pinout (header J12).
+Voltage output at header J11 has also been changed to provide 3.3V output.
+Please note changes in script files for OLED display.